CodeForPhilly/decentralized-data/tutorials/noms/lessons/noms-cli-tour.md

 ```

 ## Next Steps
-When you're done with the command line tour, go back to the [Intro to Noms workshop](../) and follow the link to the noms golang API tour.
+When you're done with the command line tour, go back to the [Intro to Noms workshop](../../) and follow the link to _Tour the Noms Golang API_.